K&J Magnetics mascot, Joe Magneato

 Depending on the initial position, the motor may or may not get started on its own.
 There are big "dead zones" where it doesn't get enough torque to start spinning, and needs a hand start.
 Maybe a hexagon-shaped motor with 6 solar panels and 3 coils of wire might make for a better, self-starting motor.

-We’ve seen a few setups that use three magnets in the base arranged in a triangle pattern.
+We've seen a few setups that use three magnets in the base arranged in a triangle pattern.
 The third magnet is added above the rotor shaft's magnet.
 Would a setup like this help reduce wobble in the shaft?
-Initial experimentations suggest it might, but we don't have a conclusive answer on which is better.
+Initial experimentation suggests it might, but we don't have a conclusive answer on which is better.
 We still saw wobble with the third magnet, but it wobbled a bit differently.

 The size of this motor might have been overkill.
 If we get a chance to build another one, we would like to use a smaller shaft (maybe a pencil), less turns of magnet wire (for lighter weight) and smaller magnets.
 This would help reduce the cost and build-time required for the project.